-The redevelopment has been designed to target a 4-star Green-Star Retail V1 design rating and will incorporate a number of environmentally sustainable design elements including the use of sustainable timber; underground rainwater tanks; recycling of waste storage; improved measurement systems for energy and water use; and improved environmental management processes including waste and recycling management plans.
+Westfield Carindale has been designed to target a 4-star Green Star Retail V1 design rating and its construction has included a number of sustainable elements including use of timber; installation of underground rainwater tanks and improved environmental management processes.
+More information about the project's environmentally sustainable design can be found on page 7 of this report.